-Google Play Music All Access official, priced at $9.99 per monthAlex Wagner - Deputy Managing Editor, News Desk
+Google Play Music All Access official, priced at $9.99 per monthAlex Wagner - Editorial Director of News and Content

 Following rumors from earlier this year that claimed that Google was working on its own streaming music offering, the company today took the wraps off just such a service.
 Dubbed Google Play Music All Access, the service allows users to stream music from the Google Play Music catalog.